GoCode0/GoCode0/README.md

 - 💬 How to reach me: SoufianeProton@protonmail.com

-- ⚡ Fun fact: I'm currently working on a future beginner CTF event for technicians.
+- ⚡ Fun fact: I'm currently working on a future beginner CTF event for specialized technicians.

 - 😎 Hacker quote: Life isn't about finding yourself.
 Life is about creating yourself.